• Skip to primary navigation

 • Vegetable Stock.
 Vegetable broth is good.
 You can also use chicken stock or chicken broth.

 • For Serving.
-Crispy croutons, crushed red pepper flakes, sliced chilies, fresh chopped parsley, olive oil or chili oil drizzle
+Crushed red pepper flakes, sliced chilies, fresh chopped parsley, olive oil or chili oil drizzle.

 How to Make Roasted Red Pepper Soup - the Recipe Method